araobp/stm32-mcu/STM32L476-Nucleo-64/GyroScope/README.md

 # Gyro scope

 I just want to measure roll, pitch and yaw of a bus running in Tokyo.
-I am not sure if this gyro scope is useful for the purpose.
-I am going to use an accelerometer as well.

 ## STMicro L3GD20 gyro scope